-This 10-minute tahini sauce recipe is so flavorful and so easy to make.
-Simply mix a few ingredients in a bowl, then serve.
+This 10-minute tahini sauce is flavorful and easy to make.
+Simply mix a few ingredients in a bowl and serve!

-You can also make this tasty dip ahead of time, refrigerate it, and use it later.
-It's absolutely wonderful with fresh-cut vegetables or as a topping to meat and chicken.
+You can make this tasty dip ahead of time, refrigerate it, and use it later.
+It's perfect with fresh-cut vegetables or as a topping to meat and chicken.

 Jump to: